• Home

 First, we picked a spot – we’ve got an area of the fence that’s nicely lined with trees and gets lots of shade.
 Jackson already plays over there a lot, so it was perfect!

 We started with a large 4X8 foot piece of plywood – something like a concrete backer board would be a more weather-proof option, but since we were painting this, we knew it would hold up fine.
-(Update: over two years later, the chalkboard still looks as good as new!)
+(Update: when we moved from this house two years later, the chalkboard still looked as good as new, and we just used plain non-pressure-treated plywood!)

 We started off with some primer.
 Lots of it – I did three coats of primer on both sides of the board, and we bought pre-primed boards for the frame.
 We went ahead and cut the boards for the frame at a 45-degree angle on both sides before priming using our miter saw (don’t know how to use one?
 Here’s my tutorial!), then we made sure to get the edges of all the boards particularly well because that’s a place water might seep in.